VH-BKY. Lockheed 414-08 Hudson IVA c/n 6034.

 Reregistered as VH-EWB - December 21, 1950

-Operated first East West revenue service December 21, 1950
+Operated its first East-West revenue service - December 21, 1950

-Ownership transferred to South Coast Airways Pty Ltd - August 26, 1953
+Ownership was transferred to South Coast Airways Pty Ltd - August 26, 1953

-Damaged whilst landing at Brisbane Airport when starboard undercarriage collapsed - July 20, 1954
+It was damaged whilst landing at Brisbane Airport when the starboard undercarriage collapsed - July 20, 1954

-Was operating scheduled Tamworth - Glen Innes - Brisbane service
+It was operating the scheduled Tamworth - Glen Innes - Brisbane service

 Withdrawn from passenger service and transferred to the Special Projects Division - 1957

-Converted for high altitude aerial photography work for N.S.W.
+Converted for high altitude aerial photography work for the N.S.W.
 Lands Department contract

 The conversion was estimated to have cost 14,000 Pounds